nico-garcia-r/WindowsControl/README.md

 1. WindowScope
 A container that enables you to attach to an already opened window and perform multiple actions within it.
 This activity is also automatically generated when using the Desktop recorder.

+2. Capture the active window
+Takes a screenshot of the active window and saves it in the specified directory.

-2. Click
+3. Click
 Clicks a specified UI element.

-3. Relative click
+4. Relative click
 Clicks with coordinates relative to a specified UI element.

-4. Get Text
+5. Get Text
 Extracts a text value from a specified UI element.

-5. Set Text
+6. Set Text
 Enables you to write a string to the Text attribute of a specified UI element.

-6. Send Keys
+7. Send Keys
 Enables you to write a string to the Text attribute of a specified UI element.

-7. ComboBox
+8. ComboBox
 Selects an item from a combo box or list box.

-8. Wheel
+9. Wheel
 Simulate mouse wheel.

-9. Extract Table
+10. Extract Table
 Extract cell values of a table from a specified UI element.

-10. Wait object
+11. Wait object
 Wait for a object on screen

-11. Get Handle from Open windows
+12. Get Handle from Open windows
 return and array with name and handle tuple from Open Window

-12. Read list
+13. Read list
 Extract cell values of a list from a specified UI element.

-13. Find child selector by
+14. Find child selector by
 Search all child by any property and return selectors

-14. Get CheckBox state
+15. Get CheckBox state
 Get Default Action State from checkbox

-15. Object is enabled
+16. Object is enabled
 Return True or False if object is enabled

-16. Drag and Drop
+17. Drag and Drop
 Drag and drop an object from coordinates or the object selector, both source and destination

-17. Get Position
+18. Get Position
 Returns the coordinates of the specified element.
 You can choose to move the mouse to the position